gocnpan/kubo/docs/config.md

 ### `Gateway.PublicGateways`

+> [!IMPORTANT]
+> This configuration is **NOT** for HTTP Client, it is for HTTP Server – use this ONLY if you want to run your own IPFS gateway.

-`PublicGateways` is a dictionary for defining gateway behavior on specified hostnames.
+`PublicGateways` is a configuration map used for dictionary for customizing gateway behavior on specified hostnames that point at your Kubo instance.

+It is useful when you want to run [Path gateway](https://specs.ipfs.tech/http-gateways/path-gateway/) on `example.com/ipfs/cid`, and [Subdomain gateway](https://specs.ipfs.tech/http-gateways/subdomain-gateway/) on `cid.ipfs.example.org`, or limit `verifiable.example.net` to response types defined in [Trustless Gateway](https://specs.ipfs.tech/http-gateways/trustless-gateway/) specification.

+> [!CAUTION]
+> Keys (Hostnames) MUST be unique.
+Do not use the same parent domain for multiple gateway types, it will break origin isolation.

 Hostnames can optionally be defined with one or more wildcards.